lammps/lammps/doc/src/labelmap.rst

 <Howto_type_labels>` doc page for a general discussion of how type
 labels can be used.

-As explained on the Howto page, valid type labels can contain any alphanumeric character, but cannot start with a number.
-They can also contain standard characters such as square brackets "[" and "]", dash "-", underscore "_", plus "+" and equals "=" signs.
-Note that type labels must be put in quotation marks if they contain the comment symbol '#'.
+Valid type labels may contain any alphanumeric character, but must not start with a number.
+They can also contain other standard ASCII characters such as angular or square brackets '<' and '>' or '[' and ']', parenthesis '(' and ')', dash '-', underscore '_', plus '+' and equals '=' signs and more.
+Note that type labels must be put in quotation marks if they contain the '#' character when used in a context where the '#' character would be interpreted as starting a comment like in the LAMMPS input file.

 A *labelmap* command can only modify the label map for one type-kind (atom types, bond types, etc).
 Any number of numeric-type/type-label